 – Do Hang Power Cleans.
 This is a high pull but we rotate our elbows up and catch in the power position.

-If you’re a beginner, you don’t necessarily have to progress further than this, but if you’re enjoying the results or the exercises themselves then continue on to floor cleans, clean and jerk and snatches.
+If you’re a beginner, you don’t necessarily have to progress further than this, but if you’re enjoying the results or the exercises themselves then continue on to full cleans, clean and jerk and snatches.
+Just remember, if you’re an athlete who doesn’t compete in olympic lifting, spending too much time perfecting your lifts could take away from Sprinting and Plyometrics.

 It’s About Getting Better!